pepstock-org/Charba-Wiki/versioned_docs/version-5.1/charts/StackedArea.md

 ## Data structure

 The data of a dataset for a stacked area chart are passed by an array or list of doubles and the x axis is generally a category.
-When a line chart is created with a category axis, the [labels property of the data object](https://pepstock-org.github.io/Charba/5.1/org/pepstock/charba/client/data/Data.html#setLabels-java.lang.String...-) must be specified.
+When a stacked area chart is created with a category axis, the [labels property of the data object](https://pepstock-org.github.io/Charba/5.1/org/pepstock/charba/client/data/Data.html#setLabels-java.lang.String...-) must be specified.

 ```java
 // sets data as an array of doubles